- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 When should you run a flash sale?

-That’s the question I put to Greg Merrell, managing partner of Simplistic — a Shopify Plus Partner that’s not only worked with mega-retailers like Fashion Nova, but also creates one-off flash sale sites to accompany major-media appearances like Good Morning America, Shark Tank, The Ellen Show, and more.
+That’s the question I asked Greg Merrell of Simplistic—a Shopify Plus Partner that’s not only worked with mega-retailers like Fashion Nova, but also creates one-off flash sale sites to accompany major-media appearances like Good Morning America, Shark Tank, The Ellen Show, and more.

 “Sorry to disappoint, but we don’t recommend any ‘best-practice’ timetables for scheduling a flash sale, just as there are no best-practice timetables for advertising.
 The schedule is going to depend on your product and target customer.”

 That means, look at your analytics and see if any purchasing patterns emerge: